European-XFEL/Karabo/doc/installation/gui.rst

 Get and install WinPython
 -------------------------

 Download the latest installation package `here <https://sourceforge.net/projects/winpython/files/WinPython_3.4/3.4.3.3/>`_ (currently 3.4.3.3 using Python 3.4.3) and install it following `instructions <https://github.com/winpython/winpython/wiki/Installation>`_.
 After installation register your WinPython distribution to Windows.
+From now on, you have Start Menu entry for WinPython.

 Get and install additional python packages
 ------------------------------------------

-To download the additional package suds-jurko 0.6 follow these instructions:
+To install the additional package suds-jurko 0.6 follow these instructions:

 - from the WinPython installation directory, launch the WinPython Command Prompt.
 - then use pip at the prompt to install the package typing 'pip install suds-jurko'.

+or use WinPython Control Panel:

+- download suds-jurko from `here <http://pypi.python.org/packages/source/s/suds-jurko/suds-jurko-0.6.zip>`_
+- open WinPython Control Panel, drag&drop downloaded file and install it (WinPython instructions `here <https://github.com/winpython/winpython/wiki/Installing-Additional-Packages>`_).

 Get and install karaboGUI
 -------------------------